 Let’s start with clothing pre-flight.
 What you wear on the plane can save your life.

-Yes, that’s what I said, having comfortable clothing with proper footwear can make a difference when it’s time to exit the plane.
+Yes, that’s what I said.
+Having comfortable clothing and proper footwear can make a difference when it’s time to exit the plane.
 In the confusion, high heels and open-toed sandals are not going to help.

-www.WikiHow.com tell us that loose clothing also poses a risk, as it can get snagged on obstacles in the close confines of a plane.
-If you know you’re going to be flying over cold areas, dress appropriately, and consider keeping a jacket on your lap.
+www.WikiHow.com tells us that loose clothing also poses a risk, as it can get snagged on obstacles in the close confines of a plane.
+If you know you’re going to be flying over cold areas, dress appropriately and consider keeping a jacket on your lap.